-- Mobile Wallet Token Requestors such as Apple and Android, who provide a token service via a smartphone or other mobile device that enables the cardholder to use their device for point of sale (POS) transactions - Online Merchant Token Requestors who tokenise a payment card so that the token can be used for repeat payments or recurring payments on their website (e.g., such as Netflix, Domino's and PayPal).
+- Mobile Wallet Token Requestors such as Apple and Android, who provide a token service via a smartphone or other mobile device that enables the cardholder to use their device for point of sale (POS) transactions - Online Merchant Token Requestors who tokenise a payment card for use in repeat or recurring payments on their website (such as Netflix, Domino's and PayPal).
 These are referred to by Card on File (COF) Token Requestors4.